willer/playwright-mcp/README.md

 ### Running headless browser (Browser without GUI).

 This mode is useful for background or batch operations.
+You can enable headless mode in two ways:

+1. At the MCP server level (all browser sessions will be headless):
 ```js
 {
   "mcpServers": {